SUNY Plattsburgh Field House

 Better known as “Cardinal Country,” the Stafford Ice Arena seats 1,924.

-The facility sports 1,517 theatre-style seats and 407 standing-rail positions, and two new LED scoreboards.
-The ice surface is 185 feet x 85 feet, surrounded by professional-height, seamless, pro-tempered glass and boards.
+The facility sports 1,517 theater-style seats, 407 standing-rail positions and two new LED scoreboards.
+The ice surface is 185 feet by 85 feet, surrounded by professional-height, seamless, pro-tempered glass and boards.
 The arena also boasts a state-of-the-art sound system.

 - Soccer/Lacrosse Complex

 - Chip Cummings Field

 - Cardinal Park